AØKK08389U Seminar: Topics in Financial Econometrics (F)

 After the presentations, you can with a few corrections improve the seminar paper by including the feedback and comments emerged during the presentations.
 It is NOT intended that you rewrite or begin the writing of the full project AFTER the presentation has taken place.

-• Deadline of project description: not later than October 1 at 10AM or defined by the teachers
+• Deadline of project description: not later than October 1 at 10AM or defined by the supervisors

 • Deadline of pre-paper uploaded to Absalon: One week before presentation.

-• Presentations: In the periode November 1 – 22.
+• Presentations: In week 46, November 2020.
 Exact dates is agreed on at the kick-off meeting

 All information regarding the seminar is communicated through Absalon including venue.
 So it is very important that you by yourself logon to Absalon and read the information already when you are registered at the seminar.